sicked-tiger/PTCGPB-Solo/README.md

 - Drag and drop into your MuMu instance
 -# **New version has a mod menu to choose from 1x-3x speed.
 3x uses more resources especially when running many instances.
 You can still use the old version on 2x.

+Step 4:
-Step 4: Download the Bot folder
+- Download the Bot zip
-- Right click > extract
+- Extract it by Right click the zip > extract

 Step 5: Change scale to 125% in your windows settings.
 - Press windows key